alisterburt/emanjson2imodxf/README.md

 - v0.0.1 produce .xf file
 - v0.0.2 produce .xf and corresponding .tlt file, API change
 - v0.0.3 fix a bug in the output .tlt file (thanks @alexjnoble)
+- v0.0.4 include tilt azimuth (untested, based on a suggestion from @alexjnoble)